aww4/homebrewed_games/basics/build_a_game_closet.md

 1) Slot glasses
 2) Bags/cups/extra piece or dice in-game storage — also! envelopes!
 3) Things that can be changed from one state to another: timers/hourglasses, flashlights, bells, change, speakers for music, beads, masks, kazoos
-4) If a drinking game, bring the liquor and mixers to the table 4.1) If a game with shots, mix lots of shots in something with a pour spout and bring it to the table with the liquors you used to make it
-4.1.1) Recommended components, in case you were wondering: vodka (Smirnoff or (hopefully) better), schnapps (watermelon!), lemon-lime soda, grenadine, elderflower syrup, lime juice (FROM A PHYSICAL LIME !!), cranberry juice cocktail
+4) If a drinking game, bring the liquor and mixers to the table.
+If its a game with shots, mix lots of shot in something with a pour spout and bring it to the table with the liquors you used to make it.
+Recommended components, in case you were wondering: vodka (Smirnoff or (hopefully) better), schnapps (watermelon!), lemon-lime soda, grenadine, elderflower syrup, lime juice (FROM A PHYSICAL LIME !!), cranberry juice cocktail

 # Every Game We Own, for Reference
-Blockbuster
+1) Blockbuster
-Candyland
+2) Candyland
-Checkers
+3) Checkers
-Chess*
+4) Chess*
-Chutes & Ladders
+5) Chutes & Ladders
-Cluedo, Bletchley Park themed
+6) Cluedo, Bletchley Park themed
-Drink If (a bachelorette party game)
+7) Drink If (a bachelorette party game)
-Dominos
+8) Dominos
-Famous Women Quiz
+9) Famous Women Quiz
-For the Girls
+10) For the Girls
-Guess Who: High School Reunion
+11) Guess Who: High School Reunion
-NFL Showdown (see #5 from first section)
+12) NFL Showdown (see #5 from first section)
-Punderdome
+13) Punderdome
-Rummikub
+14) Rummikub
-Scattergories
+15) Scattergories
-Skyjo
+16) Skyjo
-Smartish
+17) Smartish
-Sorry!
+18) Sorry!
-The Best Friend Game
+19) The Best Friend Game
-Top Gun Strategy Game
+20) Top Gun Strategy Game
-Trouble
+21) Trouble
-True American**
+22) True American**
-Twister
+23) Twister
-Udder Nonsense
+24) Udder Nonsense
-Uno
+25) Uno
-Unrivaled
+26) Unrivaled
-Weed Wars
+27) Weed Wars
-Yahtzee!
+28) Yahtzee!

 * We own like 4 sets of chess pieces by now and one good and one shitty board.
 I recommend at least one <$8 and one >$30 because shot glasses do not belong on good boards and the pinnacle of your wisdom and good judgement does not belong on a board with a fold.
 More chess pieces are more fun - 5 person chess, for example, requires at least 4 of everything